 Depending on the issue, LSNM may give legal advice, review court papers, assist in drafting paperwork, mediate, negotiate, litigate, and/or represent at an administrative law or district court hearing.

 General office hours are Monday through Friday 8 a.m. to 4:30 p.m.
 During the summer, all offices close at 3 p.m. on Fridays.
-Mondays, Tuesdays, and Wednesdays, you may also call from 4:30 p.m. to 6:00 p.m.
+Client applications are taken over the phone Monday-Wednesday from 9 a.m. to 6 p.m., and Thursdays and Fridays from 9 a.m. to 3 p.m.
+The fastest way to apply is by phone.

 Cases We Take